- About Us

 Remember - not all encephalitis vaccines are complete.
 Always vaccinate your horse with a vaccine that includes Eastern Equine Encephalitis ( EEE ) and West Nile Virus.
 Vaccinating for West Nile only will leave your horse exposed to EEE, which actually kills more horses every year:

-Symptoms of disease caused by WNV may include the following:
+Symptoms of disease caused by WNV and Eastern encephalitis may include the following:

 * Flu-like signs (fever and depression)